noklam/NeurIPS2019Exploration/README.md

 # Resource:
-How to build streamlit app with Heroku: https://towardsdatascience.com/how-to-build-your-machine-learning-app-in-3-simple-steps-d56ed910355c
+To deploy a streamlit app with Heroku, I found this blog post is very useful for a newbie to Heroku & streamlit: https://towardsdatascience.com/how-to-build-your-machine-learning-app-in-3-simple-steps-d56ed910355c